parshap/portfolio/templates/projects/tote.md

-Created 3D multiplayer fantasy fighting game for [*Computer Game Development*][cs113] with team of three programmers and collaboration with artists from [LCAD].
+Created 3D multiplayer fantasy fighting game for *[CS113: Computer Game Development][cs113]* with team of three programmers and collaboration with artists from [LCAD].
 Game was written in Python using the [OGRE 3D rendering engine][OGRE].